ellis3684/RedditPaletteBot/README.md

 If you'd like to use this bot, you'll have to authenticate via OAuth on the Reddit API.
 You'll also have to make a free account on Imagga to use their API.
 Finally, you'll have to make an Imgur account to use their API.

-Feel free to reach out to me at ellis3684@yahoo.com with comments or suggestions on my code!